-Compared with 2010, the number of drug-related deaths has increased in six out of seven countries in the southeast of Europe (see figure below).
+Compared with 2011, the number of drug-related deaths has increased in seven out of eight countries in the southeast of Europe (see figure below).
 Only in Bulgaria, the number of drug-related deaths has slightly decreased.
 This trend needs to be analysed with caution as Bulgaria reports that there is some underestimation of the number of the drug-related deaths.
-In Turkey, the peak observed in 2016-17 was mainly related to deaths involving synthetic cannabinoids.
+In Turkey, the peak of drug-related deaths observed in 2016-17 was mainly related to deaths involving synthetic cannabinoids.
 These drugs were often found together with stimulants (MDMA, amphetamines, cocaine) and other drugs including heroin.
 Most deaths during this outbreak occurred among young males in their twenties and early thirties.

 North of Europe

-The largest increases in 2019 – or the last year with available data – compared to 2010 are reported in the Netherlands, Finland and Sweden (see figure below).
+The largest increases in 2020 – or the last year with available data – compared to 2011 are reported in the Netherlands, Latvia, Sweden and Finland (see figure below).
 In these countries, overdose deaths are mostly related to opioids and polydrug use.
 In Sweden, part of the peak in the number of deaths reported in 2015-2017 was due to an increase in the number of deaths associated with fentanyl.
 In Lithuania, most of the increase observed in the same period was due to deaths associated with opioids.

-In Ireland and Norway, there was small increase in the number of overdose deaths compared with 2010.
-In both countries, most of the deaths involve opioids.
-In Denmark, the most recently reported number of deaths (for 2018) was smaller than in 2010.
+In Norway, there was an increase in the number of overdose deaths compared with 2011.
+Most of the deaths involve opioids.
+In Denmark, the most recently reported number of deaths (for 2020) was smaller than in 2011.
 In Estonia, an outbreak of overdose deaths, which peaked in 2011-12, was associated with fentanyl and fentanyl derivatives.
-After years of police intervention, along with the implementation of treatment and new harm reduction measures (namely take-home naloxone programmes), the country observed a marked reduction in overdose deaths in the last 2 years, to levels well below those reported 10 years ago.
+After years of police intervention, along with the implementation of treatment and new harm reduction measures (namely take-home naloxone programmes), the country observed a marked reduction in overdose deaths in the last 3 years, to levels well below those reported 10 years ago.
 The Netherlands reported the largest increase compared to 2011.
 Most deaths where related to opioids, although limited information is available on the drugs identified.